Why I use a MacBookPro and OS X

 • A long-lived notebook is still working and looking nice after five years of daily usage.
 The performance is more than adequate for software development with Java 8/9/10/11 stack and C++.

 The last notebooks I had all lasted between six and nine years.
-These computers were used daily the first five years.
+These computers were used daily for the first five years.

 Daily Development